Unicsoft01/Demo-repo/README.md

 ## commit -> save your files in giy
 ## pust -> upload your git commits to a remote repo
 ## pull -> download changes form a remote repo to a local machine

+# How to check for git and git versions
+## git --version
+ --- git version 2.37.0.windows.1